foo123/code-optimization-methods/README.md

 * __Handling Trivial/Special Cases__ : Sometimes a complex computation has some trivial or special cases which can be handled much more efficiently by a reduced/simplified version of the computation (eg computing a^b, can handle the special cases for a,b=0,1,2 by a simpler method).
 Trivial cases occur with some frequency in applications, so simplified special case code can be quite useful.  <sup> [31], [32] </sup> .
 Similar to this, is the handling of common/frequent computations (depending on application) with fine-tuned or faster code.

-* __Exploiting Mathematical Theorems/Relations__ : Some times a computation can be performed in an equivalent but more efficient way by using some mathematical theorem, transformation or knowledge (eg. Gauss method of solving Systems of Linear equations, Fast Fourier Transforms, Fermat's Little Theorem,  Taylor-Mclaurin Series Expasions, Trigonometric Identities, etc..).
+* __Exploiting Mathematical Theorems/Relations__ : Some times a computation can be performed in an equivalent but more efficient way by using some mathematical theorem, transformation, symmetry <sup> [50] </sup> or knowledge (eg. Gauss method of solving Systems of Linear equations, Fast Fourier Transforms, Fermat's Little Theorem,  Taylor-Mclaurin Series Expasions, Trigonometric Identities, etc..).
 This can go a long way.
 It is good to refresh your mathematical knowledge every now and then.

 * __Using Efficient Data Structures__ : Data structures are the counterpart of algorithms (in the space domain), each efficient algorithm needs an associated efficient data structure for the specific task.
-In many cases using an appropriate data structure can make all the difference (eg. database designers and search engine developers know this very well) <sup> [27], [28] </sup>
+In many cases using an appropriate data structure (representation) can make all the difference (eg. database designers and search engine developers know this very well) <sup> [27], [28], [49] </sup>